 This mining method utilizes injection wells to introduce a mining solution, called lixiviant, into the mineralized zone.
 The lixiviant is made of natural groundwater fortified with oxygen as an oxidizer, sodium bicarbonate as a complexing agent, and carbon dioxide for pH control.
 An alternative for lixiviant makeup is the omission of sodium bicarbonate while increasing the quantity of carbon dioxide.
 This version allows for the generation of natural sodium bicarbonate from the formation.
-The oxidizer converts the uranium compounds from a relatively insoluble 4 + valance state to a soluble + for valance state.
-The complexing agent bonds with the uranium to form urapl carbonate while is highly soluble.
-The dissolute many carbonate sist is the recovered through a series of production wells and piped to a processing plant where the uranyl carbonate is removed from the solution using IX.
+The oxidizer converts the uranium compounds from a relatively insoluble +4 valance state to a soluble +6 valance state.
+The complexing agent bonds with the uranium to form uranyl carbonate which is highly soluble.
+The dissolved uranyl carbonate is then recovered through a series of production wells and piped to a processing plant where the uranyl carbonate is removed from the solution using IX.
 The groundwater is re-fortified with the oxidizer and complexing agent and sent back to the wellfield to recover additional uranium.

 In order to use ISR, the mineralized body must be: saturated with groundwater; transmissive to water flow; and amenable to dissolution by an acceptable lixiviant.
 While not a requirement, it is beneficial if the production zone aquifer is relatively confined by overlying and underlying aquitards so it is easier to maintain control of the mining lixiviant.
-290 monitor and pump-test wells have been completed within the Lost Creck Project (Table 4) in the various horizons to determine the elevation of the water tables.
-The natural hydroxatic pressure within each horizon causes the water table classing to approximately 170 to 200 ft. bgs.
-All horizons determine the clost Creck Project.
+290 monitor and pump-test wells have been completed within the Lost Creek Project (Table 4) in the various horizons to determine the elevation of the water tables.
+The natural hydrostatic pressure within each horizon causes the water table to rise in the well casing to approximately 170 to 200 ft. bgs.
+All horizons deeper than the DE are completely saturated at the Lost Creek Project.